Getting Down To Work

 Read the brief carefully several times.
 It will give you an overview of what to aim for, the format required, the deadline and who to contact if you need help.

-Details about your assessment will be found in your module handbook (this will be in your Minerva module area).
+Details about your assessment will be found in your Minerva module area.
 Marking criteria show you exactly what your tutors are looking for, so if they give marks for referencing in the Leeds Harvard style, do it!
 As well as written guidelines, your tutors may give ad hoc information related to your assessment in lectures, seminars or practical sessions.

 Many different types of assessment are used at university.
 Alongside essays and exams which feature in almost all courses, you could also be asked to give a presentation, write a literature review, blog post or a case study.
 If you aren't sure what is expected of you, ask for more guidance.